JVbitsSoft/JVbitsSoft_repository/README.md

 getDataip for Windows
 ========================

+Objective
+------------------------
 Project developed for educational purposes
-------------------------

 Project source can be download from
 ------------------------
 https://github.com/JVbitsSoft/getDataip_repository.git